 - Concierge service is available to help plan and book activities.

-- Barbeque grills are located throughout the property.
+- Barbecue grills are located throughout the property.

 - In case I’ve missed something, see the property fact sheet.

 I think that the Westin Princeville resort is quite nice and is a great place for couples and families alike.
 In addition to my thoughts, you’ll find thousands of reviews on TripAdvisor and I’d encourage you to read those as well.

 One important aspect that I think guests need to know is that this resort is a hybrid of a condominium and hotel.
 This resort offers many of the same amenities that you’d find in a typical Westin hotel-based resort.
 For example, you’ll find the Heavenly beds and baths.
 The villa set up is a little different from the standard Westin hotel-based facility.
 One of the main differences between the villa resort and a hotel is that you won’t find as many onsite restaurants, but you do have a full kitchen to cook your own meals.